Flow around a Sphere#

 The drag coefficient at Re = 150 using this example simulation is 0.798, against a predicted coefficient of 0.889 (see reference).

-Third Case Results (\(Re=150\) With an Adaptative Mesh Refinement)#
+Third Case Results (\(\mathrm{Re}=150\) With an Adaptive Mesh Refinement)#

-Using mesh adaptative refinement, the final mesh contains slightly more than 101,000 cells.
+Using mesh adaptive refinement, the final mesh contains slightly more than 101,000 cells.
 The resulting velocity profile is shown without and with the underlying mesh.
 Refinement around the sphere and wake can be observed:

 velocity distribution 150 pressure distribution 150